 Adjustment of Status Guide

-Adjustment of status is a legal process that eliminates the need to leave the U.S. while allowing eligible lawful visa holders to become permanent residents.
+If you are in the U.S. on a temporary visa, you can obtain a green card by applying for adjustment of status.
+It eliminates the need to leave the U.S. while allowing eligible lawful visa holders to become permanent residents.

 Who is Eligible for Adjustment of Status?

-Here are green card eligibility categories in the U.S.:
+Here are some of the green card eligibility categories in the U.S.:

 Green Card Through Family